azat-io/eslint-plugin-perfectionist/docs/rules/sort-enums.md

 Only affects alphabetical and natural sorting.
 When `true` the rule ignores the case-sensitivity of the order.

+### partition-by-comment

+<sub>(default: `false`)</sub>

+You can set comments that would separate the members of enums into logical parts.
+If set to `true`, all enum member comments will be treated as delimiters.

+The [minimatch](https://github.com/isaacs/minimatch) library is used for pattern matching.

 ## ⚙️ Usage

 ::: code-group